Skip to content

 Deflected Double Weave – An Investigation Into the Structure and Yarns That Make the Deflections

-Participants will learn about the basic elements of the structure of Deflected Double Weave (DDW), how draft, yarns and wet finishing contribute to the finished product.
-Once the woven web comes off the loom; participants will have the opportunity to weave 5 samples and wet finish them in class.
-This workshop will be a Round Robin format: Participants will contribute a loom, which will be set-up prior to class, the warp will be sent out by the instructor.
-Each participant will need to accurately follow the threading instructions provided prior to class.
+Participants will learn about the basic elements of the structure of Deflected Double Weave (DDW), how draft, yarns and wet finishing contribute to changing the woven web into a finished product.
+Each participant will bring a loom, which will be set-up prior to class; the warping instructions will be sent out by the instructor after registrations are confirmed in April.
+Each participant will need to accurately follow the threading instructions provided – prior to class.
+Participants will be weaving a gamp, set up with 4-5 threadings (depending on loom width); during the workshop we will experiment with a variety (10+) of treadlings.
+The final day will be wet finishing and analysis of the gamp sections.
+Bring your tablet or computer if you want to use a WIF (provided at the workshop).

 Instructor: Lynn McEachern